lluisgomez/TextProposals/README.md

   ``for i in `cat /path/to/datasets/ICDAR2013/test_locations.xml | grep imageName | cut -d '>' -f 2 | cut -d '<' -f 1 | cut -d '_' -f 2 | cut -d '.' -f 1`; do echo $i; ./img2hierarchy /path/to/datasets/ICDAR2013/test/img_$i.jpg 13 > data/$i; done``

 once the files are generated you may want to run the matlab code in the evaluation/ folder to get the IoU scores and plots.

+Notice that the MATLAB evaluation script performs deduplicatioin of the bounding boxes proposals.
+Thus, if tou use another evauation framework you must deduplicate proposals same way.